ArpanDam/Influence-embedding/README.md

 To complete the entire process of training the model, finding probablity of influence and find the top influencers and top badges - Run python network.py && python probability_of_influence.py && python tag_finder.py

+A dummy data is provided on which this code is implemented